Down near the radio towers, at the south end of the Malecon, is an eatery called the Shrimp Bucket.

 The marlin stew catches my eye.

 After a large hotel breakfast, a bowl of stew is enough for lunch and if it is good for hangovers it will also be good for a travelers malaise that strikes at some point in every trip where sun, surf, new surroundings, different language, lack of sleep begin to take a toll.
-We have taken a taxi to the Historical district and are walking back to the highway to catch a pulmonia back the Hotel Plaza.

 Marlin stew is pungent and Mexican.
 It is packed with peas, carrots, onions, cabbage, green olives, and small reddish bits of marlin.
 The marlin has a distinct flavor and its taste is softened by queso piled on top of the soup and crackers broken and dumped in the bowl like you did when you were a kid.
-The stew is hot and spicy and was ordered with a cold local Pacifico beer.
+The stew is hot and spicy and comes with a cold local Pacifico beer.

 After I finish lunch I want to cross the road, descend concrete stairs to the beach, lie down on a bench under a thatched shelter, take a long siesta, and dream of long winding Kerouac sentences that get lost in their own waves.